US Increasing ESTA Fee to Nearly Double Starting in September

 Eligible travelers must apply through the U.S. Customs and Border Protection website and receive approval before boarding their flight.
 The ESTA authorization is valid for two years or until your passport expires, whichever comes first.

-While ESTA doesn’t guarantee entry into the U.S., it’s a required pre-clearance process for millions of international travelers who prefer a faster, more affordable way to visit the U.S. compared to a formal visa application.
+While ESTA doesn’t guarantee entry into the U.S., it’s a required pre-clearance process for millions of international travelers who prefer a faster, more affordable way to visit the U.S. compared with a formal visa application.

 Breaking down the new ESTA fee